 The estimation of the ultimate liability arising from claims made under insurance contracts is North's most critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the liability that North will ultimately pay for such claims, such as the extent to which claims have occurred but not been reported to North, the length of time it takes to finalise a claims award, the extent to which fees will be incurred in the management of a case and the potential outcomes that can arise from being involved in litigation.
-No material impact has arisen from the ongoing Covid-19 pandemic.
 The extent to which the accumulated surplus may be sensitive to these sources of uncertainty is disclosed in note 10.